 - ½ tbsp salt

-- 1 tbsp oil (plus more to grease the bowl)
+- 1 tablespoon oil (plus more to grease the bowl)

 - Mix together the water and yeast with 150g of the flour set aside for 15 minutes.
 (Best to do this in a large bowl)